iwaseka17/techsavia-SQL/README.md

 # Question 10
-I wrote a SQL query to show the first 3 names of products on our dataset
+I wrote a SQL query to show the first 3 names of products on our dataset.
+The highlighted part is the query.

  <img width="972" height="608" alt="image" src="https://github.com/user-attachments/assets/87a11ec9-9ba0-4b30-8d6c-d6351807ffe6" />